-One of the most fun holiday traditions I participate in every year is a cookie exchange party.
+If you ever wondered how to host a cookie exchange party, I’m sharing the steps right here.
+You can make it as simple or as glamourous as you’d like!
+To be honest, this is one of the most fun holiday traditions I participate in every year.
 Luckily, I don’t have to host one, since I have a good friend who throws an annual party which is the highlight of kicking off the Christmas season.
-Now, her party has become such an annual milestone for everyone that we all plan in advance and look forward to it every year, and she makes it very glamorous, but a cookie exchange party can be very simple as well.
+Now, her party has become such an annual milestone for everyone that we all plan in advance and look forward to it every year.

-Here are some tips and suggestions for throwing a holiday cookie exchange party, and, as always, you can tailor it to be the kind of party that works best for you!
+Here are some tips and suggestions for hosting a Christmas cookie exchange party, and, as always, you can tailor it to be the kind of party that works best for you!

 Really, you can invite anyone!
 Think about if there is a group of people you want to see every year, or even just this year!
 Who do you not already get a chance to celebrate with?

-You can do this in any way that works for you, classic snail mail invites, flyers, email, Facebook, etc. I would encourage you to look at what date you want to host the party and get the invites out ASAP since the holidays and December tend to fill up for people!
+You can do this in any way that works for you, classic snail mail invites, flyers, email, Facebook, etc. I would encourage you to look at what date you want to host a Christmas cookie exchange party and get the invites out ASAP since the holidays and December tend to fill up for people!

 There are a few schools of thought about this.
 One way to do it is to ask people to prepackage their cookies into so many smaller packages that can be redistributed.
 Honestly, that’s very pretty but way more work for the guests and you have to kind of guess at the right amount!